HT696/HT696/README.md

 - 👋 Hi, I’m Hesam
-- 👀 I’m interested in DataScience
+- 👀 I’m interested in DataScience, DeepLearning & Bitcoin
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me t.me/id696